aws/aws-iot-device-sdk-embedded-C/README.md

 AWS IoT Jobs is a service that notifies one or more connected devices of a pending “Job”.
 A Job can be used to manage your fleet of devices, update firmware and security certificates on your devices, or perform administrative tasks such as restarting devices and performing diagnostics.
 For documentation of the service, please see the [AWS Iot Developer Guide](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html).
 Interactions with the Jobs service use MQTT, a lightweight publish-subscribe protocol.
 This library provides a convenience API to compose and recognize the MQTT topic strings used by the Jobs service.

-See memory requirements for the latest release here [here](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/libraries/aws/jobs-for-aws-iot-embedded-sdk/docs/doxygen/output/html/index.html#jobs_memory_requirements).
+See memory requirements for the latest release [here](https://docs.aws.amazon.com/embedded-csdk/202011.00/lib-ref/libraries/aws/jobs-for-aws-iot-embedded-sdk/docs/doxygen/output/html/index.html#jobs_memory_requirements).

 ### AWS IoT Device Defender Client